- Single and Dual 32k Digital MCA & Pulse Processor

 – Inputs (LVTTL, Zin 1 kΩ):

-– External Trigger: External Trigger signal; minimum pulse width 15 ns; software programmable polarity
+– External Trigger: External Trigger signal; minimum pulse width 15 ns; software programmable polarity; can be either a trigger for the channel or a trigger validation incase of acquisition in Coincidence mode.

-– MCS Channel Advance: External Multichannel Scaler Channel Advance signal; minimum pulse width 15 ns; software programmable polarity
+– MCS Channel Advance: External Multichannel Scaler Channel Advance signal; minimum pulse width 15 ns; software programmable polarity; MCS channel advances upon external pulse.

-– Sample Ready: Sample Ready signal; minimum pulse width 15 ns; software programmable polarity; acquisition starts on inactive signal, while active signal will delay the start of acquisition
+– Sample Ready: Sample Ready signal; minimum pulse width 15 ns; software programmable polarity; acquisition begins on an inactive signal, while an active signal delays the start of acquisition.

 – Outputs (LVTTL, do not require 50 Ω termination):